 There were no impairment charges or reversals on equity investment in 2015.
 In 2014, we reduced our accrual by \$0.5 million for remaining costs we expected to incur in connection with an interest in an equity method investment in a joint venture project in our North America segment.
 In 2013, we increased our accrual by \$8.7 million for remaining costs we expected to incur in connection with an interest in an equity method investment in a joint venture project in our North America segment.
+In 2013, we project in our North America segment.
 This was partially offset by \$7.4 million of earnings attributed to a partial repayment of previously reserved receivables due from the same joint venture.